kapils003/sphtest/README.md

 Please accept this as a quick work around and let me know your response.

 Hope this will work for you.
+Note : Custom block called SPH QR Code is also available which can be used inside page region as well which will display QR code if field_link is available for the node.
 Thanks
 Kapil Sharma